chanzuckerberg/napari-segmentation-workshop/_sources/onboard/gettingstarted-2.md

 - After hitting the enter key, the virtual environment will be created and Python installed into it.

 :::{note}
 For the purposes of this tutorial, it is not necessary to understand the nature of the syntax we’ll be using.
-However, it is critical, unless otherwise mentioned, that you copy the command syntax exactly as you see it her.
+However, it is critical, unless otherwise mentioned, that you copy the command syntax exactly as you see it here.
 :::

 ## Installation of napari